-The Percentage Change Calculator (% change calculator) will quantify the change from one number to another and express the change as an increase or decrease.
+The Percentage Change Calculator (% change calculator) quantifies the change from one number to another and expresses the change as an increase or decrease.

 This is a % change calculator.
-From 10 apples to 20 apples is a 100% increase (change) in the number of apples.
+Going from 10 apples to 20 apples is a 100% increase (change) in the number of apples.

-This calculator will be most commonly used when there is an “old” and “new” number or an “initial” and “final” value.
-A positive change is expressed as an increase amount of the percentage value while a negative change is expressed as a decrease amount of the absolute value of the percentage value.
+This calculator is used when there is an “old” and “new” number or an “initial” and “final” value.
+A positive change is an increased amount of the percentage value while a negative change is a decreased amount of the percentage value.

 Percentage Change Formula

 Percentage change equals the change in value divided by the absolute value of the original value, multiplied by 100.